MIL-810 IP Code Compliance Testing

-Summary of MIL-810 IP Code Testing
+Summary of MIL-810 Ingress Protection (IP Code) Testing

 Ingress protection regulatory compliance testing is a form of enclosure testing.
 Testing involves determining the level of protection against solids and liquids.

 The level of protection is called the IP Code or ingress protection level.
-IP standards for International Protection marking.

 Electrical enclosure testing is extremely important.
 NEMA 250 identifies various levels of enclosures.
 For more information, please see our electrical enclosure ratings.
 At the end of the day, water ingress testing equipment is essential to user and consumer safety.